Berrimans Bare All

 The primary theological justification across these traditions is the "stumbling block" argument from Romans 14 and 1 Corinthians 8.
 These passages originally addressed eating food by way of example, warning against behaving in such a way that would cause fellow believers to violate their conscience.
 Conservative teaching, however, makes a theological leap and applies this to dress, arguing that if one's clothing could cause another to lust and therefore violate their conscience, one should cover up out of Christian love.

 Regarding 1 Timothy 2:9 commanding modest dress, Christian naturists argue the passage addresses women wearing "costly array" and focuses on avoiding "outlandish and expensive clothing," not prohibiting those who choose not to dress at all.
-The context is about ostentatious display and class distinctions, not coverage per se.
+The context is about ostentatious display and class distinctions, not about coverage per se.

-Indeed, many contemporary Christians now advocate for more balanced approaches: teaching personal responsibility for one's thoughts, acknowledging cultural relativity in modesty standards, and distinguishing between sexualization and simple nudity.
+Indeed, many contemporary Christians now advocate for more balanced approaches: teaching personal responsibility for one's thoughts, acknowledging cultural relativity in modesty standards, and distinguishing between sexualisation and simple nudity.
 Some progressive Christian communities have abandoned dress codes entirely, trusting members to exercise wisdom whilst maintaining appropriate boundaries.

 Body shame versus Christian teaching